our clergy staff

 Gwen Ravenhorst joined CUMC staff at the beginning of November 2016 as the Office Manager.
 Gwen is excited to work alongside the staff and congregation to follow the Mission of the Church through projects.
 She has a Bachelor of Science in Business Administration with an emphasis in International Business and Marketing.
 Gwen is married to Ryan Ravenhorst and lives in Racine, MN with her two amazing children, Burkely and Greta.
 She and her family have a great investment into the Scouting programs in Stewartville, MN.
 Both Gwen and her husband are leaders in the different organizations.
 When free time is available, Gwen and her family enjoy spending time ‘Up North’ camping and kayaking.
 She is also an avid reader and baker.
 Gwen finds inspiration in helping others and finding hope and optimism in the most obscure situations.

-Nikki Gensmer joined CUMC at the beginning of March, 2015 as a Communications Coordinator.
-She also handles print materials, design needs, maintains the website and social media and executes marketing projects.
-Nikki is also involved in the Mission to Guatemala trips and is a member of the Ao5 (Arts on Fifth) Gallery Team.
-She has a Bachelor of Science in Professional Communication and Emerging Media, an emphasis in Technical Writing and minors in Business and Design from the University of Wisconsin- Stout.
-She was blessed to have the opportunity to study photography in New Zealand.
-In her free time, Nikki loves being outside: adventuring with her dog, taking pictures, going on road trips, building recycled pallet furniture and fixing up old motorcycles and trucks with her dad.
-She finds inspiration in observance of something larger than herself, in catching up with old friends or getting to know new ones, in taking something old and making it functional again, and in fresh air.
+Nikki Gensmer joined CUMC at the beginning of March 2015 as Communications Coordinator.
+She handles design needs, communication pieces, maintains the website and social media, and executes marketing projects.
+Nikki is also involved in planning and executing Mission to Guatemala trips and is a member of the art gallery team.
+She has a Bachelor of Science in Professional Communication and Emerging Media and emphases in Technical Writing and Art from the University of Wisconsin- Stout.
+She was blessed to have the opportunity to study photography in New Zealand and loves taking photos.
+In her free time, Nikki is very often outside: adventuring with her dog, going on road trips, hiking, boating, or building recycled pallet furniture.
+She loves learning different crafts, especially from her family: motorcycles, boats and vehicles (from her dad), gardening and landscaping (from her mom), baking and canning (from her grandmothers), and farming and agriculture (from her grandfather).
+Nikki finds inspiration in observance of something larger than herself, in catching up with old friends or getting to know new people, in taking something seemingly dysfunctional and making it functional again, and in fresh air.
+Nikki feels a very strong connection to nature and seems to find herself most in the middle of nowhere.

 Darla Svenson started at Christ United Methodist Church as Bookkeeper in March of 2017.
 She is from Mantorville, MN and has a Bachelor of Science in Accounting, Mankato State University.
 Darla has non-profit experience with SELCO and St. John’s Lutheran Church, Kasson, MN.
 She is also the owner and therapist of New You Massage for 10 years and counting and is a driver for First Student.
 Darla is a recent empty nester.
 She has two children—a daughter, Samantha, in her third year at the University of Minnesota who is studying Industrial Engineering, and son, Jonathan who graduated from high school in 2016 and moved to Prescott Valley, Arizona with a friend and his family.
 Darla is happy to be at CUMC and excited to serve as Bookkeeper.